The EU's broadband strategy

 EU businesses, national, regional and local authorities and project managers working on broadband deployment play a key role in reaching the EU's Connectivity objectives.
 The EU supports network deployment by offering guidance, facilitating sharing of best practices and informing citizens of network availability in their area.

-The Broadband good practice database showcases more than 200 successful European broadband projects, some of which are highlighted in the European Broadband Awards.
+Many successful European broadband roll-out projects are awarded through the European Broadband Awards.
 In addition, a lot of information is available to guide policy makers and businesses through investing in broadband development, finding technological solutions, as well as choosing the right business models, financing tools and measures to reduce the costs of broadband deployment.

 Rural and remote areas are a particular challenge for attracting investment in broadband networks.
 The Broadband Handbook for rural and remote areas helps policy makers and broadband project managers to rollout high-speed networks in challenging areas.